vikstrous/game-of-life/README.md

 **TODO (Greg) :**

  - make rotation of pieces
+ - keep track of which game the user is in so we can override the cached socket connection if they join with a new client
  - make the size of the pieces selector make sense?
  - scale pieces down to fit them in the menu
  - pregenerate .png images for the pieces (in a sprite sheet? on another server?)